denten-books/plain-text/2-device.md

 This tightly wound vignette takes the formalist programmatic concern with "laying bare the device" to its logical conclusion.
 The pipes can be read as a metaphor for a literary device.
 Usually found beneath the street, they now sit idle and visible above the surface.
-Yet even when exposed, the device fails to captivate for long.
+Even when exposed, the device fails to captivate for long.
 Disused, it once again passes out of sight, covered in snow.
 Concerned with surfaces, the narrator "probes the glaze" of the street and finds a palindrome written in snow.
 The inscription "OTTO" not only